Summer Undergraduate Research Grants (Summer URG)

 Grant Winners Info:

 - All grant monies are distributed through the Northwestern Payroll system.
 Grant recipients must complete the forms and follow the instructions on the Payroll Forms page in order to receive the grant money.
-Additional information about how to process and receive your grant money can be found on the FAQ tab.

 - Grants are paid out once a month at the end of the month with a mid-month deadline for the submission of completed paperwork, including all payroll forms and I9 verification, proof of IRB approval (if required), proof of registration with ISOS and purchase of HTH (required for students travelling internationally).
 There are no exceptions.